 Programs in education prepare students for teaching careers in early childhood (Pre-K – 3), elementary (K-6), and secondary education (K-12) settings as well as for educational work in trades and industries.
 With appropriate training and/or licensing, students may enter teaching careers or find positions in curriculum development, pupil personnel (particularly residence hall deaning), evaluation and educational administration.
 Graduates may also serve as church educators directing religious educational programs and Bible instruction in local church settings.
 Washington Adventist University offers liberal studies degrees that emphasize special education in the elementary and early childhood programs.
 This focus prepares graduates to fulfill roles in various teaching and co-teaching settings, addressing diverse learning needs.

-Liberal Studies: Certification and non-certification Early Childhood/Special Education (BA), Liberal Studies: Elementary/Special Education (BA), Physical Education (BS), Music Education (BM), English Education (BA), Secondary Education Minor
+Liberal Studies: Certification and non-certification Early Childhood/Special Education (BA), Liberal Studies: Elementary/Special Education (BA), Physical Education (BS), Music Education (BM), and English Education (BA).

 The degree programs are accredited by NAD and MSDE and lead to teacher certification.
 Currently Elementary/Special Education and Early Childhood/Special Education Programs are also offered through the School of Graduate and Professional Studies and address the needs of Paraprofessional Educators desiring to earn a Bachelors degree in preparation to enter their own classrooms for fulltime practice.
 For further information, please see the School of Graduate and Professional Studies section of the Bulletin.

 Read the Department of Education section in the Academic bulletin.